WaterFutures/water-futures-battle/docs/problem/system-description/municipalities.md

 Instead, only two outputs are observable: actual consumption and undelivered demand.
 These two variables are extracted from an EPANET simulation of the network run in pressure-driven analysis (PDA) mode with a minimum pressure threshold of 30 m.
-This threshold accounts for the requirement to deliver 20 m of pressure at the consumer tap, plus an allowance of 5 m pressure drop in the secondary network and 5 m in the tertiary portion.

 #### Water Demand Model {#sec:water-dem}